 Publishing BoK versions

-Once the comparison has been made and the content is ready to be published, click the ‘Publish’ button (1 in ).
+Once the comparison has been made and the content is ready to be published, click the ‘Publish’ button (1 in Figure 6).
 This installs the new version of the BoK in the BoK platform, from where it is online available.
 Once installed, the ‘Manage current version’ view will load and show the new published version.
-See section .
+See section Manage current version(s).

 Figure 6 Draft version ready to be published